How Bankruptcies Work in Canada – A Step-by-Step Guide

 Obtaining Discharge and Getting Back on Track

-It’s important to keep in contact with your Trustee throughout the whole process so that you obtain your discharge.
-While the burden of collection calls and steep minimum payments on your credit cards is over, you have new responsibilities with your slate wiped clean.
+Staying in touch with your trustee throughout the process is important so that you actually obtain your discharge.
+Once the burden of collection calls and steep minimum payments is behind you, you’ll have new responsibilities as you start with a clean slate.

-You now have to cover the fees to your Trustee and other administrative charges, which can add up quite substantially.
-You have to stay accountable too, by providing your monthly income statement to your Trustee and attending credit counselling sessions to carve out better financial habits.
-If you’re required to attend a discharge meeting, your Trustee will explain that to you so that you can be prepared and attend as needed.
+You’ll need to cover your trustee’s fees and other administrative charges, which can add up.
+You’re also required to stay accountable by providing monthly income statements to your trustee and attending your mandatory credit counselling sessions to build better financial habits.
+If a discharge hearing is required in your case, your trustee will explain what to expect and help you prepare.

 Costs and Fees for Bankruptcy in Canada

-Bankruptcy takes its toll on your credit rating and it takes diligent effort to rebuild a credit rating after you’ve gone bankrupt.
-While debts discharged through the insolvency process will drop off your credit report after a period of time, lenders may retain internal records indefinitely.
-There is a good chance a financial institution will no longer want to lend you any money if you owed them money when you went bankrupt.
+Bankruptcy takes a toll on your credit rating, and it takes real effort to rebuild your credit afterward.
+Debts included in your bankruptcy typically stay on your credit report for six to seven years after your discharge date, depending on the credit bureau and your province, though lenders may keep their own internal records longer.
+There’s also a good chance a financial institution won’t want to lend to you again if you owed them money when you went bankrupt.

 Where to Get Help to Decide If You Should Enter the Bankruptcy Process?